theluxury/cellar-door/README.md

 4. All tweets (even those without any hashtags) have the ability to evict old tweets.

+5. The tweet inputs will be sorted chronologically, as stated in the FAQ.
+If for whatever reason they are not, my code will work if line 18 in average_degree.py is uncommented and tweets in line 19 is replace with sorted_tweets.

 Please send any comments or questions to Mark Wang at zhengkaw@gmail.com